labex-labs/open-source-labs/python/practical-python/lab-01-07-functions-functions/step10.md

 print('Total cost:', cost)
 ```

-That’s fine for learning and testing, but in a real program you
-probably wouldn’t do that.
+That's fine for learning and testing, but in a real program you probably wouldn't do that.

-Instead, you might pass the name of the file in as an argument to a
+Instead, you might pass the name of the file in as an argument to a script.
-script.
 Try changing the bottom part of the program as follows:

 ```python
 # pcost.py